aura-nw/cw-marketplace/contracts/nft-launchpad/README.md

     - **public mint**: anyone with a wallet can mint
     - **whitelist mint**: only whitelisted wallets can mint
     - **randomly mint:** mint a NFT randomly from a list of predefined NFTs.
-    - **reserved mint:** different whitelisted tiers mint a from different pools of predefined NFTs.
-    - **reveal**: the content of NFTs are revealed after minting done.
     - **scheduled mint phase:** different whitelists mint, public mint (*mint phase*) happens in a scheduled timeline.

 ## Proposed Solution